 Madelyn was released from Children’s to the care of her family on January 21st, after 12 days of around the clock neurology checks, steroids, nausea, and being cramped in a hospital room switching between the PICU and the Neurology Unit.
 Beginning January 24th, Maddie began her radiation treatment.
 She had a total of 13 radiation appointments, Monday-Friday, until February 11th, when she was the 112th child to graduate from the Sibley Memorial Hospital, Pediatric Radiation Oncology program.
 Maddie remained fearless, and determined during her hospital stay, and her radiation appointments.
 Unphased by having to be poked, being on a pureed diet, and having to lay still during the delivery of radiation.

-Maddie is now looking at several clinical trials, in an attempt to find something to help at the very least slow the regrowth of the tumor.
+Maddie looked at several clinical trials, in an attempt to find something to help at the very least slow the regrowth of the tumor.
 Madelyn has been the definition of a warrior princess.
 She hasn’t so much as complained or cried once during this ordeal, and is facing each new tasks with complete poise and confidence.
 She is truly an inspiration to everyone she meets.
 From the nurses at the hospital that fell in love with Madelyn because of her infection personality, to the girls at her dance studio who notice how silent the studio is without her there.
 All of the teachers, and kindergarten students at her elementary school who notice the lack of her smile, laugh, and overall kindness and caring personality.
 Madelyn is a lover, a social butterfly who has never met a stranger, and one of the few people in this world who see beauty in everything.
 Maddie use’s her “Maddie Magic” to give us the beautiful sunrises and sunsets, and to control the weather.
 And Maddie’s ultimate wish is the same as Michael’s….
 “To have my head be okay, and to be myself again”.